Ganesha Hindu God - The Remover of Obstacles

 Help us out by Liking, Tweeting or Pinning this page

-Statues of Ganesh can be found in most Indian towns.
+Statues of Ganesha can be found in most Indian towns.
 His image is placed where new houses are to be built; he is honored at the start of a journey or business venture, and poets traditionally invoke him at the start of a book.

-Ganesh is usually depicted colored red; he is pot bellied, has one tusk broken, and four arms that often hold a noose called a pasam, an elephant goad, and a pot of rice, or his favorite sweets, laddus.
+Ganesha is usually depicted colored red; he is pot bellied, has one tusk broken, and four arms that often hold a noose called a pasam, an elephant goad, and a pot of rice, or his favorite sweets, laddus.
 His appetite for these sweets is legendary and offerings of them are often left at his shrine.

 Goads (or elephant prods) are typically used to direct elephants.
 Goads are symbolic of how one should steer the soul away from the ignorance and illusions of this earthly world just as a mahout would steer an elephant away from any treacherous path.